Our Services: Specialist Consultancy

 5. What are the common pitfalls?

 It is always important to understand the reason why a client may wish to have a Due Diligence Survey as this will help the surveyor tailor the survey and report around the client’s needs.
 Fully understanding the client brief and scope is essential to ensure the survey meets a client’s requirements and does not fall short.
-Also included as part of a due diligence survey should be a cost plan which will provide the costs for immediate defects and cyclical maintenance costs over a set period of time.
+Included in the due diligence survey is a cost plan which will provide the costs for immediate defects and cyclical maintenance costs over a set period of time.

 6. What is the outcome of a Due Diligence Survey?